Margarete Feinstein | On Family Legacy

 One of the first to settle in Karlsruhe was Rabbi Ephraim Willstätter, whose son Elias, and grandson Benjamin would also serve as rabbis of the Karlsruhe Jewish community.
 Rabbi Ephraim’s great-great-grandson would become the most famous person to bear the Willstätter name: Richard Willstätter, a founder of biochemistry and recipient of the 1915 Nobel Prize in Chemistry for his research on plant pigments, especially chlorophyll.

 Richard Willstätter was a German patriot.
 He was also aware of the antisemitic poison in German universities and resigned his professorship in Munich in 1924 in protest over antisemitism in the faculty.
 Even so, when the National Socialists came to power in 1933, he refused to leave Germany.
-Turning down an offer for a position in Palestine, he told Chaim Weizmann, “I know that Germany has gone mad, but if a mother falls ill, it is not a reason for her children to leave her.
+Turning down an offer of a position in Palestine, he told Chaim Weizmann, “I know that Germany has gone mad, but if a mother falls ill, it is not a reason for her children to leave her.
 My home is Germany, my university, in spite of what has happened, is in Munich.”
 On November 9, 1938, the Gestapo came to Willstätter’s home to take him to the Dachau Concentration Camp.
 They searched his home unaware that he was in the garden.
 This close call finally prompted Willstätter to heed the pleas of his friends and his daughter to leave Germany.
 Stripped of his home, his library, and his art collection, Willstätter immigrated to Switzerland.
-When he arrived in Basel on March 4, 1939, his first words to his friend and former student, Arthur Stoll, were “I hear that recently many who have overcome fears and dangers to be able to leave Germany toss their hats into the air for joy once they are across the border; I want to cry!”
+When he arrived in Basel on March 4, 1939, his first words to his friend and former student, Arthur Stoll, were “I hear that recently many, who have overcome fears and dangers to be able to leave Germany, toss their hats into the air for joy once they are across the border; I want to cry!”
 On August 3, 1942, Willstätter died in exile from heart failure.

 Professor Margarete Feinstein, LMU Associate Director of Jewish Studies and great-granddaughter of Richard Willstätter, will represent the Willstätter family at the ceremony.
 Feinstein reflects, “Richard Willstätter loved the warmth and humor of the people of Baden and was proud of his ancestors’ origins.
 It literally broke his heart when he was forced to leave Germany in 1939.
 The generosity and respect paid by today’s citizens of Willstätt represent a type of homecoming for Richard Willstätter, and the family is deeply appreciative of that.”